LAWYERS: DOES YOUR CLIENT NEED APPEAL BRIEFS,

 If I am called in early, immediately after the final judgment, I can assist in making sure that all of the technical requirements are handled properly in the trial court.

-Print out this letter and give to your attorney.
-Please share with attorneys you know
+If you're the client, print out this letter and give to your attorney.
+Share with attorneys you know

 RETURN to HOME Page